 Configure Resources

-The flow will need to reference a set of variables (Collection Variables, Record collection Variables and Variables) that you will need to build in order for the Sticky Selectron to reference them in configuration.
+The flow will need to reference a set of variables (Collection Variables, Record collection Variables, and Variables) that you will need to build for the Sticky Selectron to reference them in configuration.
 We recommend that you create these resources before configuring Sticky Selectron.

-Below is a list of the Resources that you will need to create and how they are used/populated.
+Below is a list of the Resources you will need to create and how they are used/populated.
 The sample collection names are from the sample flow (Sticky Selectron Example Account Flow) provided in the package.

-We recommend you name collections with more meaningful names to reflect your use-case.
+You will be creating the following New Resources in your flow:

+2: Collection Variables of Data Type TEXT, which allow multiple values and are available for input.

+2: Collection Variables of Data Type RECORD, which allow multiple values and are available for input and output.

+2: Variables of Data Type NUMBER; these are not collections, do not allow multiple values and have zero decimal places and a default value of zero.